mone/gilded-rose-kata/README.md

 N5 We should talk to the customer to convince them to migrate from the name-based classification to an explicit classification via dedicated property: the current system is way too fragile (a simple typo will put an item in the wrong category)

+## Bugs

+BUG1 Sulfuras quality is not always 80

+BUG2 Only one type of "Backstage passes" is supported: verify if this is the intended behavior (same goes for "Sulfuras": see also story N5)